 How much income & down payment is needed for a $500k home?

 A common guideline used by lenders is the debt-to-income (DTI) ratio.
-Lenders generally want your total monthly housing costs to be no more than 28% to 36% of your gross monthly income.
-This often includes mortgage principal and interest, property taxes, and homeowners insurance.
+Lenders generally recommend that your total monthly housing costs to be no more than 28% to 36% of your gross monthly income.
+This often includes mortgage principal and interest, property taxes and homeowners insurance.

 Let's assume a 20% down payment and a 6.5% interest rate* on a 30-year fixed-rate mortgage.
 Here's a rough estimate of the income you might need to afford a $500,000 home: